bernard-dub/greenlight/README.md

 * Multifactored combinations of tags (e.g. idea + mobility + lustin)
 * Like buttons with cookies
 * Share buttons
+* switch to pg to deploy on heroku
 * import items from spreadsheet https://medium.com/@schmidlinicole/how-to-import-data-from-an-excel-file-in-rails-7ac9a628137f

 ## Timesheet
 | date			 | duration |